Lodi's Unsolved Cold Cases and How You Can Help

 "We encourage the public to follow our upcoming posts for details on each highlighted case.
 Anyone with information is urged to come forward and help us move these investigations forward." — Lodi Police Department

-This article covers 18 unsolved Lodi homicide cases involving 19 victims, spanning 1967 to 2020.
-This includes one double homicide, one drive-by killing, one case with gang-enhancement charges, and one with a publicly named fugitive suspect.
+This article covers 22 unsolved Lodi cases involving 22 victims, spanning 1967 to 2020.
+This includes one double homicide, one drive-by killing, one case with gang-enhancement charges, one with a publicly named fugitive suspect, one suspicious overdose death, and one missing persons case.
 Each victim's family deserves answers.
 You may hold the key.

 Cases in This Article — Click to Jump